oppia/oppia/.github/README.md

 ## Installation

 Please refer to the [developer wiki](https://github.com/oppia/oppia/wiki) for full installation instructions.
-This is just a short summary for developers who would like to contribute:
+This is just a summary for developers who would like to contribute:

 1. Create a new, empty folder called `opensource/` within your home folder.
 Navigate to it (`cd opensource`), then [fork and clone](https://github.com/oppia/oppia/wiki/Fork-and-Clone-Oppia) the Oppia repo.
 This will create a new folder named `opensource/oppia`.